How To Check If You Have an Indictment (Official Indictment Search)

 Once the account has been created, select the “Search by National Index” option.
 This will allow users to search for court documents from every federal court in the country.

 Perform the search using the name of the individual for the best results.
 Results should be available immediately.
-This is a great way to check for charges against you online.
+This is a great way to find out if charges are filed against you online.

 How Do You Know if You Have An Indictment Against You?